 David Reinstein’s research considers altruism, charitable giving, social and psychological influences, life choices, and consumer behavior.
 His work combines economic modeling, analysis of observational data, and lab and field experiments to answer a variety of interconnected questions, and build innovative policy and management tools.

 These topics are examined in “The Influence of Expert Reviews on Consumer Demand for Experience Goods: A Case Study of Movie Critics” (Journal of Industrial Economics, 2005), in “Efficient Consumer Altruism and Fair Trade Products” (JEMS, 2012), in “Anonymous Rituals” (JEBO, 2012), in “Does One Contribution Come at the Expense of Another?
 Empirical Evidence on Substitution Between Charitable Donations” (BEJEAP Advances, 2011), in “Decomposing Desert and Tangibility Effects in a Charitable Giving Experiment” (Exp.
-Econ., 2012), and in “Reputation and Influence in Charitable Giving: An Experiment” (Theory and Decision, 2012), and in “Ex-ante Commitments to `Give if you Win’ Exceed Donations After a Win” (conditionally accepted, Journal of Public Economics, 2018), and “Losing Face” (Oxford Economic Papers, 2018).
+Econ., 2012), in “Reputation and Influence in Charitable Giving: An Experiment” (Theory and Decision, 2012), and in “Ex-ante Commitments to `Give if you Win’ Exceed Donations After a Win” (conditionally accepted, Journal of Public Economics, 2018), and “Losing Face” (Oxford Economic Papers, 2018).

 Recent honors include two generous grants from the British Academy to support ongoing experimental research into social influences on giving, a BA Mobility grant, and a Data Without Borders grant to use data from the Dutch educational lottery in connection with other administrative data.